 - City zones & laws for the size of your chicken coop.
 Double check you CAN even keep chickens as many towns and cities won’t allow it.
 Even in a rural areas there are requirements for distance from other neighbors.

-- How many chickens you’d like to keep & what breeds (here’s my review of 7 chicken breeds for egg-laying).
+- How many chickens you’d like to keep & what breeds.
 Think long term too, there’s no point designing a chicken coop for 8 hens if later on, you decided to add to your flock.
 It’s smarter to design for a larger flock if you have the space and have a larger homestead.